The costs of distracted driving

 The financial cost

-In Manitoba it’s illegal to use hand-held electronic devices, such as smartphones and cellphones, while driving.
+In Manitoba it’s illegal to use hand-operated electronic devices, such as cellphones, smartphones and tablets, while driving.

 The human cost

 The costs of distracted driving can involve more than money.
 There also can be a devastating human cost: